 - High Aspect Ratio (HAR) imaging facilitates review of defects in trenches or holes

-Defect Classification: Accurate defect classification is essential to identifying the source of the defect and addressing the issue in a timely manner.
+Automatic Defect Classification: Accurate, automatic defect classification is essential to identifying the source of the defect and addressing the issue in a timely manner.
 In addition to providing the sensitivity required to resolve yield-critical defects on advanced design node devices, the eDR-7110 defect classification system features high throughput, enabling increased review sampling for a more accurate representation of the defect population on the wafer.
-RT-ADC is used for accurate defect classification, helping speed defect sourcing.
-In addition, Real-Time Multi-Mode Imaging uses the results from RT-ADC to automatically trigger additional in-line tests such as imaging with alternative modes or compositional analysis using EDX, to produce complete defect information.
+Real-Time Automatic Defect Classification is used to accurately classify defects, helping speed defect sourcing.
+In addition, Real-Time Multi-Mode Imaging uses the results from Real-Time Automatic Defect Classification to automatically trigger additional in-line tests such as imaging with alternative modes or compositional analysis using EDX, to produce complete defect information.
 By providing better quality images, a higher quantity of review data and accurate classification of defects, the eDR-7110 e-beam review and defect classification system delivers a more accurate defect Pareto, accelerating defect sourcing and yield.

 Lithography Qualification: The eDR-7110 e-beam defect review and defect classification system can help map and monitor the process window in the lithography module, through full support of process window qualification (PWQ), focus-exposure matrix (FEM) and other standard techniques.
 The eDR-7110’s high throughput and support of PWQ 3.0 produce significantly faster process window qualification per layer.

-Inspector Recipe Optimization: Seamless connectivity between the eDR-7110 defect review system and KLA-Tencor’s optical patterned wafer inspectors reduce recipe set up time by ~50%; produce higher quality inspection recipes and results; and enable improved productivity.
+Inspector Recipe Optimization: Seamless connectivity between the eDR-7110 defect review and defect classification system and KLA-Tencor’s optical patterned wafer inspectors reduce recipe set up time by ~50%; produce higher quality inspection recipes and results; and enable improved productivity.

 Wafer Dispositioning after Reticle Defect Detection: Innovative Reticle Defect Review (RDR) mode allows significantly simplified, accelerated review of potential reticle-induced defect sites.
 A statistically significant number of die can be visited, which allows more accurate wafer dispositioning.